Written For ParentCircle Website new design update

-In a bid to look beautiful, many teenagers are going under the knife.
-Explain to your teen the pros and cons of cosmetic surgery with the help of this article.
+In a bid to look beautiful many teenagers are going under the knife.
+If you have a teen at home, explain the pros and cons of cosmetic surgery with the help of this article

 What is beauty?
 Is it in the perfect arch of an eyebrow, the dramatic pout of a full lip, or the just-right thigh gap to give you that skinny-legged look?
 The modern preoccupation with the mannequin-like sculpted body is just a reflection of how we have lost sight of what beauty really is.
-While most of us are able to detach from this artifice, teenagers and young adults often fall victim to this image and yearn to achieve that level of perfection in their appearance forcing them to opt for plastic surgery.
+While most of us are able to detach from this artificial concept of beauty, teenagers and young adults often fall victim to this image.
+They yearn to achieve that level of perfection in their appearance forcing them to opt for plastic surgery.

-Here is an honest look at the factors that lead up to teenagers increasingly opting for plastic surgery and the risks of teenage cosmetic surgery.
+Here is an honest look at the factors that lead up to situations that teenagers are increasingly opting for plastic surgery and the risks of teenage cosmetic surgery.

 One cannot speak of the deteriorating body image issues in teens without reserving a mention for social media.
 The advent of this tech miracle, which made the world a much smaller place and connected us with so many of our distant friends and relatives, has an ugly face as well.
 In trying to make the best impression, teenagers spend a large amount of time trying to click the perfect selfie.
 As the number of likes becomes a meter to judge popularity, self-esteem and confidence balance precariously on your latest image or profile picture.
 Is it so surprising then, that a too long nose or a thin lip seems like a means to a lonely life?

-The main reasons for this growing trend of plastic surgery among youngsters are:
+Reasons for the growing trend of plastic surgery among youngsters are:

 Instead of giving into their demands, parents should counsel their children and help them develop a positive body image for themselves.

-Dr Parang Telang, Plastic Surgeon and Consultant Surgeon at Kohinoor Hospitals, Mumbai says ‘Today the scope of plastic and cosmetic surgery has transcended the repairing and correcting deformities and accident-inflicted injuries.
+"Today the scope of plastic and cosmetic surgery has transcended the repairing and correcting deformities and accident-inflicted injuries.
 Science has come a long way and more than that has the awareness.
-There is a marked increase in the number of enquiries we get everyday about various surgeries and their cost from young people.
+There is a marked increase in the number of inquiries we get every day about various surgeries and their cost from young people.
 With media playing such a big role in our everyday lives, children and teenagers are constantly exposed to a make-believe and superficial world."

 "What you need to remember with plastic surgery is that it is a permanent change.
 It is also an extreme step to achieve a certain look at such a tender age.
 It is a big step and one should be absolutely sure about his or her decision before jumping into it.
 There is nothing wrong with wanting to look good.
 However, it is not healthy to be obsessed about your outward appearance," says Dr Telang.